kadena-community/docs/docs/basics/overview.md

 ### **3. Kuro, Kadena’s layer 2 blockchain** <a href="#2-kuro-kadenas-private-blockchain" id="2-kuro-kadenas-private-blockchain"></a>

-Kuro has been proven to support up to 8,000 transactions per second across 500 nodes, and is available for evaluation on [AWS](https://aws.amazon.com/marketplace/pp/Kadena-LLC-Kadena-Blockchain-for-Enterprise-Commun/B07MKMKP4F) and [Azure](https://azuremarketplace.microsoft.com/en-ca/marketplace/apps/kadenallc.scalablebft?tab=Overview).
+Kuro has been proven to support up to 8,000 transactions per second across 500 nodes and is available for evaluation on [AWS](https://aws.amazon.com/marketplace/pp/Kadena-LLC-Kadena-Blockchain-for-Enterprise-Commun/B07MKMKP4F).

 **Informational Resources**